dominicev/anomaly_zone/README.md

 # anomaly_zone

+Contact: Tyler K. Chafin (tkchafin@uark.edu)

-This is just a python3 interface for the anomaly_finder.py script written by CW Linkem (https://github.com/cwlinkem/anomaly_zone)
+This is my python3 interface for the anomaly_finder.py script written by CW Linkem (https://github.com/cwlinkem/anomaly_zone)

 If you use this, please cite the original publication: